skumleren/ChernaBunker/readme.txt

 custom -> ChernaBunker.json - Spawns in the many buildings and rocks used in the custom build.

 Remember to enable cfggameplay and have copied in the bunker json files in the ArrSpawner: ""objectSpawnersArr": ["custom/ChernaBunker.json"],"
-I haven't added a way to get a punched card naturally, seeing as how you get the card, will definitely change the server you are on, so you will have to add a punched card through another json objecter spawner, event, or add it to loot in structures, tiers or zombies.
+I haven't added a way to get a punched card naturally, seeing as how you get the card, will definitely change the server you are on, so you will have to add a punched card through another json objecter spawner, event, or add it to loot in structures, tiers or infected.

 Good luck!